 The only time you may need to upgrade files manually by uploading is in the event you use a third-party add-on unavailable on the WordPress.org network.

 The system will notify you several different ways when developers have pushed out an upgrade.
-This eliminates the guesswork of hoping you’re using the most current version.
+It eliminates the guesswork of hoping you’re using the most current version.
 This is important as keeping files current is a great way to help keep the site safe and secure.

 Strong Support Base